caud-me/caud-me/README.md

-hi, whyeron here.<br>
+**hello, whyeron here.**

-i love turning my ideas into reality. i learn as i do it, and i'd like to show them to the like-minded people.
+i love turning my ideas into reality. i learn as i do it, and i'd like to show them to the like-minded people.<br>
+the languages i am confident at is currently python, followed by java, gdscript (godot) and javascript.<br>
+i used to code in c#, vba, and lua but that's just not my priority anymore.

-public accounts i'm willing to share.
+**public accounts i'm willing to share.**

 ig: [@whyeronn](https://www.instagram.com/whyeronn/)